phaustin/a301_students_eoas/notebooks/week7/get_landsat_bands.md

 import numpy
 from pathlib  import Path
 import inspect

-from matplotlib import pyplot as plt import numpy as np from copy import copy
+from pystac_client import Client from shapely.geometry import Point from matplotlib import pyplot as plt import numpy as np from copy import copy

 import rioxarray
-from pystac_client import Client from shapely.geometry import Point import a301_lib
 ```

 ##  Doing an image search using pystac_client